sameer614614/paybills.co/README.md

 Run `npm run build` in each package to produce production assets (`backend` compiles TypeScript while the React apps emit static bundles).
 Deploy the admin and agent builds only to infrastructure that sits behind your approved hostnames.

+### Build verification helper

+To ensure `npm run build` succeeds everywhere (and to surface any missing files), run `scripts/verify-builds.sh` from the repository root.
+The script installs dependencies and invokes the production build in `backend/`, `frontend/`, `admin/`, and `agent/`, halting immediately if any step fails.

 ### Updating an existing deployment

 When you pull new changes onto the GoDaddy VPS, follow this repeatable sequence to keep the API, database schema, and front end in sync: